$C^*$-algebras generated by projective representations of free nilpotent groups: Abstract

 \section{Abstract}

-We compute the multipliers ($2$-cocycles) of the free nilpotent groups of class $2$ and rank $n$ and give conditions for simplicity of the associated twisted group $C^*$-algebras.
-The free nilpotent groups of class $2$ and rank $n$ can also be considered as a family of generalized Heisenberg groups with higher-dimensional center and their group $C^*$-algebras are in a natural way isomorphic to continuous fields over $\mathbb{T}^{\frac{1}{2}n(n-1)}$ with the noncommutative $n$-tori as fibers.
+We compute the two-cocycles (or multipliers) of the free nilpotent groups of class $2$ and rank $n$ and give conditions for simplicity of the corresponding twisted group $C^*$-algebras.
+These groups are representation groups for $\mathbb{Z}^n$ and can be considered as a family of generalized Heisenberg groups with higher-dimensional center.
+Their group $C^*$-algebras are in a natural way isomorphic to continuous fields over $\mathbb{T}^{\frac{1}{2}n(n-1)}$ with the noncommutative $n$-tori as fibers.
 In this way, the twisted group $C^*$-algebras associated with the free nilpotent groups of class $2$ and rank $n$ may be thought of as ``second order'' noncommutative $n$-tori.